Rich investors exposed for trying to get Lahaina wildfire victims to sell land

 The wildfires that ravaged Maui last week left a scar on towns like Lahaina, where 80 per cent of the structures in town have been damaged or destroyed.

-Hawaii governor Josh Green estimated that Hawaii has lost an estimated $5.6 billion and it could cost that just to rebuild Maui.
+Hawaii governor Josh Green estimated that the state has lost an estimated $5.6bn and it could cost that just to rebuild Maui.

 But while thousands of people living on the islands are trying to recover and find shelter, investors see an opportunity.